microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcdeviceimage-getsourceimages.md

 ---
 title: "cloudPcDeviceImage: getSourceImages"
-description: "View a list of all managed image resources from your Azure subscriptions.
-These source images can be uploaded and used on Cloud PCs."
+description: "Get cloudPcSourceDeviceImage objects that can be uploaded and used on Cloud PCs."
 author: "AshleyYangSZ"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"